StrayDogSyn/StrayDogSyn/README.md

 ## Education

+### Justice Through Code, Tech Pathways (Back-End Development & AI/ML)
+*Anticipated Graduation: August 14th*
+- Currently immersed in back-end development with a focus on Python and AI/ML, honing skills to tackle real-world challenges and integrate next-generation technologies into innovative solutions.
+-
 ### Web Development Fundamentals - The Last Mile
 *September 2024*
 - Built a robust JavaScript application to manage content for tabletop game characters.
 Because why not mix code with a bit of geeky nostalgia?

-### General Studies/Associate in Arts - Community College of Rhode Island
+### General Studies/Associate in Applied Science - Community College of Rhode Island
 *September 2020 - Present*
 - Earned 21 credit hours while navigating through challenges, with an additional 30 credits via independent study through the ReEntry Campus Program in RI-DOC.
 I believe that every line of code and every academic challenge is a stepping stone to becoming a better developer.
+I will be completing my degree in Computer Network Technologies Hardware/Software in early 2026.

 ## Projects